Skip to content

 Ganesh Yadav

 Ganesh Yadav is an Indian actor, best known for Tamil cinema.
 Ganesh Yadav began their career in 1999.
-With 30 credits to their name and an average audience rating of 6.1, Ganesh Yadav remains one of the most prolific and celebrated talents in the industry.
+With 30 credits to their name, Ganesh Yadav remains one of the most prolific and celebrated talents in the industry.
 Spanning 20+ years, Ganesh Yadav's career remains one of the longest and most celebrated in Tamil cinema.

 30+Known Credits